Rakib-Hasan-Rahad/Python/README.md

-# Web Screaping projects with Python
+# Web Scraping projects with Python Selenium and BeautifulSoup